josh-ashkinaze/Reddit-Relationships-Analysis/README.md

 # An analysis of the Reddit "Relationship Advice" subreddit

-I use machine exploratory data analysis and machine learning to understand what Redditors talk about when they talk about love.
+I use exploratory data analysis and machine learning to understand what Redditors talk about when they talk about love.